WeCanCodeIT/CSlides/src/fundamentals/for-loops/index.md

 - Comment out the code contained in part thirteen.

-- Uncomment the line in you code which declares and intializes the foodLength array.
+- Uncomment the line in your code which declares and intializes the foodAmount array.

 <p>Add the following code to your Hello World project</P>
 <pre><code class="language-C#" data-noescape>